computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 {% indent 4 %}
 **Formal:**
 Not necessarily.
 Formalizations that are different may behave the same or very similarly.
-Sometimes we can analytically derive such equivalence{% sidenote 'sn-id-equivalence' 'You can read about mathematically proving model equivalence in [Chapter 5 - Coherence](/lovelace/part_ii/coherence#Equivalence).' %} but this is not always possible.
-Then computer simulations can come in handy.
+Sometimes we can analytically derive such equivalence{% sidenote 'sn-id-equivalence' 'You can read about mathematically proving model equivalence in [Chapter 5 - Coherence](/lovelace/part_ii/coherence#Equivalence).' %} but this is not always easy.
+Computer simulations can come in handy.
 {% endindent %}

 {% indent 0 %}
 **Verbal:** Ah, I see.
 I would like to know if there are important differences between the theories.
-That way we can possibly rule out theories that cannot explain the phenomenon or find ways to update them, just like when we were formalizing my verbal theories.
+That way we can possibly rule out theories that cannot explain the phenomenon or find ways to revise them, just like when we were formalizing my verbal theories.
 {% endindent %}

 {% indent 4 %}